Fast-track Programme (SLP)

 ● Laying 384 kilometers of cable

 ● Renewal of around 182 signals, 129 additional indicators and 105 point mechanisms

 ● Technical upgrade or complete renewal of 40 level crossings

 The project includes the two lines Ansbach-Triesdorf and Leutershausen-Wiedersbach-Ansbach-Wicklesgreuth.
 The company InoSig GmbH is replacing the old signal boxes in Ansbach and Triesdorf stations, which are around 55-years-old, with modern B950 electronic signal boxes.
 In future they will be operated from Ansbach.
 Structural completion is scheduled for the end of 2022.

 ● Renewal of 192 signals, 123 additional indicators and 84 point mechanisms

 ● Technical upgrade or complete renewal of one level crossing

 Cluster 2 projects

 In the Cluster 2 projects, digital signal boxes (Digitale Stellwerke: DSTW) will be built.
-Development work is being carried out in 2021 so construction can begin in 2022.
-Launch is scheduled for 2023 and 2024.
+In the first step development work is being carried out from 2021 onwards so first constructions can begin in 2022.
+According to the current planning status, commissioning is scheduled for 2023 and 2024.